Current Research

 Methods, Ethics & Scientific Standards

-External Validity for Social Inquiry Under Review Book PDF TBA
+External Validity for Social Inquiry Under Review Book

-Wrong Is Right: How Experts Can Learn Better from Error In Progress Book PDF TBA
+Wrong Is Right: How Experts Can Learn Better from Error In Progress Book

 Research Map